benjaminshafii/Request_App/README.md

 #### Prerequisites

-To run end-to-end tests, you need the app running (`npm run start`).
+To run end-to-end tests, you need the app running with e2e configuration: `npm run dev:e2e`.
 You also need a local instance of ganache running on port `8545`, with smart-contracts deployed.

 On the `requestNetwork/packages/requestNetwork.js` directory: